NajibHaidar/Neural-Networks/README.md

 For example, we have a tensor of size (31,), and thus calling .view(-1, 1) on it would reshape it to a size of (31, 1) so that it is now 2D.

-Next, I split the data into training and test sets and defined some hyperparameters for my three-layer neural network:
+Next, I split the data into training (first 20) and test (last 10) sets and defined some hyperparameters for my three-layer neural network:

 ```
 # Split the data into training and test sets